fuffr/fuffr-ios/Tutorial.md

 ## Let us know what you think!

 We would love to hear about the Fuffr apps you create.
-Let us know about your work, what you think of the case, the API, and please report any bugs you might encounter.
+Let us know about your work, what you think Fuffr, the API, and please report any bugs you might encounter.

-Contact: (TODO insert contact info)
+Contact: hello@fuffr.com